 Anytime there is an automobile accident the first question that people want to know is who was responsible for the accident.
 When there is a tractor-trailer involved they are often the first ones to get blamed for the accident.
 However it is not so cut and dry and determining who is liable for any accident requires a close examination of all the events that lead up to the accident.
 Most auto accidents are brought to court under a theory that one driver was negligent.
 Maryland law has established that under their negligence laws, a person has a right to recover for negligence by proving the following four elements:

 - Duty – First, there must be a duty or obligation to do something or to not do something according to the reasonable person standard, this means that a driver has to conduct themselves as a reasonable driver would be expected to drive.

 - Breach – Second, this duty must be breached this means that a person has done something that the person should not have done or failed to do something that the person should.

 - Causation – Third, there must be a reasonably close causal connection between the breach of the duty and an injury that stems from the accident.
-For example, if one of the drivers that were involved in the accident had not been speeding then the car accident would not have occurred.
-If there had been a “warning” sign, the customer would not have slipped and fallen.

 - Finally, there must be damage resulting to the interests of another.
 Damages can come in many forms and may include property damage, pain, and suffering, loss of companionship, lost wages.